eduardosbcabral/agent-code/workspace/web-project/README.md

 Simple Web Project
 ==================

-This is a basic web project to test the Chapter Agent's web development capabilities:
+This is a basic web project to test the Agent Code's web development capabilities:

 Structure:
 - index.html - Main HTML page (needs improvement)